The Orexplore Story

 From idea to business plan

-During the 2000s, the duo commercialised, several ideas.
+During the 2000s, several ideas were commercialised.
 But scanning rock with X-rays remained at the planning stage.
 Ullberg wanted to measure XRF signals from chemical elements from inside the rock, especially gold.

-With the visions of Orexplore cristallized in a strong business plan the commercial uses of the patent was made obvious.
+With the visions of Orexplore - changing the mining industry - cristallized in a strong business plan the commercial uses of the patent was made obvious.
 And with a clear market target a membership in Swedish tech hub Sting was offered.

-Mikael Bergqvist, Ph.D. specialising in medical imaging and detector physics joined Rebenius as CTO and added tomography to Kullenberg and Ullbergs ideas, with the task to lead development and continued innovation.
+Mikael Bergqvist, Ph.D. specialising in medical imaging and detector physics joined as CTO and added tomography to the ideas, with the task to lead development and continued innovation.

 In order to develop a first prototype, Orexplore needed funding and worked hard to find the right long term investor.
-Eventually they secured investment through the government-owned fund Inlandsinnovation.
-"Many were surprised that Orexplore was chosen.
-On paper, we probably didn’t meet all the criteria, but it was yet more proof that we were on to something big.
-The investment also meant that we could start developing a first prototype immediately," says Rebenius.
+Eventually they secured investment through the government-owned fund Inlandsinnovation, and with the investment Orexplore could start developing a first prototype immediately.

 Now backed by Sting and Inlandsinnovation, and with a revolutionary technology, Orexplore quickly became known as one of Stockholm's most sought-after workplaces in the field.
 Added to this was the distinct and strong corporate culture that Rebenius and Bergqvist had built, using driving forces such as passion, curiosity and entrepreneurship.
 Now they could start their dream team, and attracted major talents within the disciplines required to launch the first prototype.